-The Rotary Club of St Maarten-Mid Isle would like to ask all citizens of St. Maarten to think about this deliberating disease Polio that has only been removed from our part of the world since the 1960’s.
+The Rotary Club of St Maarten-Mid Isle would like to ask all citizens of St. Maarten to think about this debilitating disease Polio that has only been removed from our part of the world since the 1960’s.
 You too can be a part of the global effort to eradicate this disease globally very soon as we really are this close to total eradication, by participating in the various efforts to raise the funds needed.
-Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation up to $35 million a year through 2018.
 These funds help to provide much-needed operational support, medical personnel, laboratory equipment, and educational materials for health workers and parents.
-Governments, corporations, and private individuals all play a crucial role in funding towards the eradication of polio.
+Governments, corporations and private individuals all play a crucial role in funding towards the eradication of polio.

 Polio Poliomyelitis (polio) is a paralyzing and potentially fatal disease that still threatens children in some parts of the world.
 The polio virus invades the nervous system and can cause total paralysis in a matter of hours.
 It can strike at any age but mainly affects children under five.
 Polio is incurable but completely vaccine-preventable.